 Synthetic data can train and test models for computer vision (CV), natural language processing (NLP), speech recognition, and more.
 Synthetic datasets help improve the accuracy and efficiency of AI models by providing more data variety, reducing bias, and enhancing scalability.
 This allows for:

 - Developing Robust and Generalizable AI Models.
-Training AI models on synthetic data exposes them to a wider range of variations and edge cases.
+Training AI models on synthetic data expose them to a wider range of variations and edge cases.
 This can lead to better performance in real-world situations.

 - Rapid AI Development.
 Using generative models for synthetic data can be much faster and cheaper than collecting real-world data.
 Thus, significantly reducing the development timelines for new AI applications.